LibertyAces/BitSwanPump/doc/source/examples/fortnitecurrentshop/fortnitecurrentshop.rst

 Each pipeline requires a sink.
 We will use PPrintSink for now to see incoming data.
 But in the next steps we will be using NullSink which I describe later.

 First we need to create configuration file.
 Create ``config.conf`` file in your pump folder.
-To this configuration file copy-paste this chunk of code and rewrite ``<YOUR PRIVATE API>`` section with your API key which you will get by following steps on `Fortnite Tracker <https://fortnitetracker.com/site-api>'_
+To this configuration file copy-paste this chunk of code and rewrite ``<YOUR PRIVATE API>`` section with your API key which you will get by following steps `here <https://fortnitetracker.com/site-api>'_
 ::
     [pipeline:SamplePipeline]
     url = https://api.fortnitetracker.com/v1/store